FIRE and Housing FOMO: 10 Reasons I’m Still Renting While others around me Buy

 City vs Countryside: Would Moving Outside the City Delay or Speed Up FI?

 But what about moving elsewhere?
-We probably wouldn’t want to move to a worse neighbourhood just for the sake of buying, but what about somewhere outside the city or perhaps somewhere even more rural?
-In a previous post about a “dream farmhouse”, I estimated that buying could delay reaching Financial Independence by four to five years.
+We probably wouldn’t want to move to a worse neighbourhood just for the sake of buying a house, but what about somewhere outside the city or perhaps somewhere even more rural?
+In a previous post about a “dream farmhouse”, I estimated that buying could delay reaching Financial Independence by four-to-five years for us.

 This is not too much if that is really your dream.
 But the point is being clear-eyed that buying still sets you back financially compared to renting.
 These decisions aren’t just about extra money; they also affect how long you need to work—whether full-time or part-time—and how much time you spend with your kids, travel, and other life experiences.

 City life carries its own blend of pros and cons.
-On the plus side, we can cycle from here to rivers and lakes, avoid car ownership, and live a relatively green and active lifestyle.
-There are tons of activities and cultural events around us.
-For anyone comparing renting vs buying in Germany, this greener, car-free lifestyle is a financial advantage.
+On the plus side, we are lucky that we can cycle from here to rivers and lakes, avoid car ownership, and live a relatively green and active lifestyle.
+There are also tons of activities and cultural events around us.

 Yet the benefits are not all one-way.
 Air pollution and the subtle stress of city life can offset some of those health benefits, and there is also the well-researched quiet fatigue that comes from background noise and hurried interactions.